France on edge as presidential vote looms

-The Islamic State-claimed slaying of the officer on Paris' Champs Elysees avenue thrust questions of security to the fore of campaigning after nine months of relative calm.
+The Islamic State-claimed slaying of the officer on Paris's Champs Elysees avenue thrust questions of security to the fore of campaigning after nine months of relative calm.

-Analysts say Thursday's attack could shake up the four-way contest between far-right leader Marine Le Pen, centrist Emmanuel Macron, conservative Francois Fillon and Communist-backed firebrand Jean-Luc Melenchon.

-On Sunday, around 50,000 police and 7,000 soldiers will be deployed to protect voters across France.

-Until now, surveys showed the French to be more concerned about jobs and the economy than terrorism or security, though analysts warned Thursday's shooting could change that.

-A note praising IS was found next to the body of 39-year-old gunman Karim Cheurfi, who shot dead an officer and wounded two others before being killed in a firefight that sent tourists on the Champs Elysees rushing for cover.

-Le Pen has moved quickly to present herself as the strongest defender against Islamist radicals in a country scarred by a string of attacks that have claimed 239 lives since 2015.
+France was still shaken two days after 39-year-old gunman Karim Cheurfi shot dead a police officer and wounded two others before being killed, in an attack that sent tourists on the Champs Elysees rushing for cover.
+Far-right leader Marine Le Pen moved quickly to present herself as the strongest defender against radicals in a country under a state of emergency since a string of terror attacks that began in 2015, which have killed more than 230 people.

-"This war against us is ceaseless and merciless," she said, accusing the Socialist government of a "cowardly" response to the threat.

-Fillon and Macron also hastily convened televised briefings in which they vowed to protect the country.
+Centrist Emmanuel Macron and conservative Francois Fillon also hastily convened televised briefings in which they vowed to protect the country.

 "Some haven't taken the full measure of the evil," 63-year-old Fillon said, promising an "iron-fisted" approach.